-Other popular songs also uses this same progression and it can be arranged.
+Other popular songs also use this same progression and it can be arranged.
 Eben’s song called ‘victory’ progression is still the 1-4-5 progression which is Doh-Fah-Soh or C-F-G on key C.

 b.
 The 1-4-5-4 Progression.

-This is the awilo progression or makosa progression because it is mostly used for those type of songs.
-The progression in solfas is Doh-fah-soh-fah or C-F-G-F in key C. Aka marama kainja bury was played with this progression.
+This is the Awilo progression or Makosa progression because it is mostly used for those types of songs.
+The progression in sofas is Doh-fah-soh-fah or C-F-G-F in key C. Aka Marama kainga buri was played with this progression.

 c.
 The 1-2-5-4 Praise progression.

-This progression is sometimes used to replace the progression listed in C and it is one of the popular progression used to play naija praises and it is quite easy to play and it can he played on many Nigerian song.
+This progression is sometimes used to replace the progression listed in C and it is one of the popular progression used to play Naija praises and it is quite easy to play and it can be played on many Nigerian songs.

 d.
 The 1-4-6-5 Chord progression: